What is “Sustainable Narratives”?

 Thursday, July 2nd - Sunday, July 5th

-We are hosting a series of online panel discussions and fireside talks.
-A space for the brightest minds of our time to come together to explore the big questions.
-Join us for four days of dialogue, understanding and re-imagining the stories that shape humanity.
+We hosted a series of online panel discussions and fireside talks; a space for the brightest minds of our time to come together to explore the big questions.
+Sustainable Narratives 2020 was four days of dialogue, understanding and re-imagining the stories that shape humanity.